Ash felt that her tattoos from her 20s didn’t reflect where she was in life anymore. Especially when it came to work. This is her removal story.

 Tell us a bit about your removal journey.

 When I started my removal journey, I was coming in every couple of weeks.
-My tattoo disappeared quite well I think in comparison to the vibrant colors that were there to begin with.
+My tattoo disappeared quite well I think in comparison to the vibrant colours that were there to begin with.
 It’s practically gone.
 I'm hoping that I can continue that progress with some of my other tattoo removals as well.

 Seeing the results is very satisfying.
 While it’s been a process, at the same time it’s been well worth it and it feels great to be at the end of this journey.
 It’s been something that I wanted to do for a while.